 March 26th, 2016

 SecureDrop strives to create a more secure environment for whistleblowers to give information to journalists.
-It was installed at Lucy Parsons Labs with the help of Freedom of the Press Foundation.
+It was installed at Lucy Parsons Labs with the help of the Freedom of the Press Foundation.

 Collection of Information From Sources

 We will never ask you to provide any personally identifying information when you submit materials through SecureDrop.

 The system does not record your IP address, information about your browser, computer, or operating system.
 Furthermore, the SecureDrop pages do not embed third-party content or deliver persistent cookies to your browser.

 Our server will only store the date and time of the newest message sent from each source.
 Once you send a new message, the date and time of your previous message is automatically deleted.

 Journalists decrypt and read each message offline.
 They are encouraged to delete messages from the server on a regular basis.
 The date and time of any message will be securely deleted from the server when the message is deleted.